• Home

 These important preventative healthcare alternatives are continuing to expand and evolve, allowing many of us to have more flexibility with how we take control of our health.
 For example, technological advancements are now making it easier to provide remote care to those living in rural communities or have mobility barriers that can prevent them from visiting their doctors.
 Patients can now connect with medical professionals online and over the phone in order to discuss health concerns and issues.
 Many people can even Skype with doctors in order to get that important face-to-face interaction without having to leave home.

-There is also further healthcare accessibility thanks to our smartphones and other wearable devices, such as the Garmin or Apple Watch.
+There is also further healthcare accessibility thanks to our smartphones and other wearable devices.
 With a wide variety of health and wellness apps to pick from, Arizona State University states that technology is now “empowering individuals to monitor and analyze key health indicators like heart rate and activity and stress levels.”
-Furthermore, it’s now much easier to track our fitness, sleep patterns, and even check blood sugar levels with smart devices.
+Furthermore, it’s now much easier to track our fitness, and sleep patterns, and even check blood sugar levels with smart devices.
 This means as technology grows, so does our power to prevent future diseases and illnesses.

 It’s a win-win!